 It's among the first moves major banks have made to satisfy cardholders with top-dollar travel cards as travel has ground to a halt and the economy is hurting.
 And the Chase Sapphire Reserve is regarded among the absolute best for frequent travelers.

 The card comes with an easy-to-use $300 annual travel credit, which automatically applies to almost any travel purchase.
 It gets a Priority Pass membership that gets you into more than 1,000 airport lounges worldwide – or free meals at airport restaurants.
 It has a $100 credit that will cover the cost of applying for Global Entry or TSA PreCheck.

 The Sapphire Reserve also earns 3x points on all travel and dining purchases.
 And you can redeem those points for 1.5 cents each toward travel through the Chase Ultimate Rewards travel portal – or get even more out of them by transferring to airline and hotel partners.

 Click Here to get more information about the Chase Sapphire Reserve.

 With this $100 statement credit, your annual fee would effectively drop back down to $450 for another year.
 Factor in that $300 travel credit, and you can easily view it as just a $150 annual fee.

-Meanwhile, American Express hasn’t yet made any similar moves to satisfy travelers with the Platinum Card from American Express, which also carries a $550 annual fee.
+Meanwhile, American Express hasn't yet made any similar moves to satisfy travelers with the Platinum Card® from American Express, which carries a $695 annual fee.

 This is great news if you've got a Chase Sapphire Reserve card.
 While this discounted annual fee is only available to cardholders whose fee comes due between now and July 1, that could eventually expand.